AhmedYassineMaalej/codeforces-helper/README.md

 # Installation

-Simply clone the repository, compile the program and move the executable to `/bin`
+Simply clone the repository, compile the program and add the binary to your PATH.

 # Features
 - Intuitive and simple usage (see [usage](#usage))